LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

    select #n
    // => 9, 8, 7, 6, 5, 4, 3, 2, 1, 0

-The expression provided to order by can be any arbitrary expression.
+The expression provided to an order by can be any arbitrary expression.
 This permits elements to be ordered in any manner as desired by the developer.
 For example, a series of string objects could be ordered based upon their lengths, or elements could be randomly ordered based upon a random number generated for